Collaborative Nested Sampling: Big Data vs. complex physical models: Methodology

 The main task of the constrained sampler is to do joint draws under likelihood constraint $L>L_{{\rm min}}$ to replace the lowest likelihood point in each of the $d$ data sets.
 For this, $d$ initially empty queues are introduced (see Figure~\ref{fig:queues}).
 First, it is attempted to draw from the joint contour over all data sets (\emph{superset draw}), i.e. letting \textsc{RadFriends} define a region based on the all unique live points.
 From this region a point is drawn which has $L>L_{{\rm min}}$ for at least one data set.
 Some will accept and the corresponding queues are filled.
 If this fails to fill all queues after several (e.g. 10) attempts, a \emph{focussed draw} is done.
 In that case, only the data sets with empty queues are considered, the region is constructed from their live points, and the likelihood only evaluated for these data sets.
 For example, in the illustration of Figure~\ref{fig:queues}, only Data Set 3 would be considered.
 Once all queues have at least one entry, nested sampling can advance: For each data set, the first queue entry is removed and replaces the dead live point.
 In Figure~\ref{fig:queues} this is illustrated by the queues pushing out the lowest live points.
 These dead points are returned to the integrator.

-Storing queue entries is only useful if they can replace live points in the upcoming iterations.
-Playing nested sampling forward this implies that to be accepted into the end of the queue at position $j$, it must have a likelihood higher than $j$ points from the runs live points and previous entries of the queue.
+Storing queue entries is only useful if they can replace live points in future nested sampling iterations.
+To be accepted into the queue at position $j$, it must have a likelihood higher than $j$ points from the runs live points and existing entries of the queue.
 In other words, the first entry must merely beat a single existing live point, the second entry must beat both a live point and either another live point or the first queue entry (which will become a live point in the next iteration).